daniel-568/changing-room-coding-challenge/README.md

 Data is stored through SQLAlchemy and SQLite database.
 The application is configured to connect to a SQLite database named "db.sqlite".
 The app has routes for handling the different actions (creating, reading, updating, and deleting).

-It's worth noting that the data is stored in a SQLite Database, which is a lightweight file-based Database, it's good for small-scale and development use cases, However it's not suggested to use it in Production.
+It's worth noting that SQLite Database is a lightweight file-based database, which is good for small-scale and development use cases.
+However, it's not suggested to use it in production.